Together, Then Apart: Balancing Alignment and Distinctiveness for Multimodal Survival Analysis: More Visualizations and Analysis

+We next present additional visual analyses of the learned prototype space, slide-level assignment patterns, and case-specific prototype-pathway associations.
+Together, these figures help clarify how the shared prototypes organize histologic patterns and how they relate to pathway-level genomic signals.

-\myparagraph{Shared Prototypes Visualization.} Shared prototypes visualization are shown in Fig~\ref{fig:prototypes_visualization}.
-We project the prototype embeddings into a 2-dimensional space with t-SNE and display one color per prototype.
-Spatial proximity reflects similarity in the shared prototype space, indicating a diverse and well‑separated prototype bank that both histology and genomics project onto in the Together stage.
+\myparagraph{Shared Prototypes Visualization.} The shared prototypes are visualized in Fig~\ref{fig:prototypes_visualization}.
+We project the learned prototype bank into a 2-dimensional space with t-SNE and display one color per prototype.
+The prototypes form separated yet related groups in the projected space, suggesting that the bank does not collapse into a few redundant anchors.
+This structured organization is consistent with the role of the \textsc{Together} stage: it learns a prototype-mediated common space that is shared across modalities while preserving prototype-level specialization.

-\myparagraph{Before and After the \textsc{Apart} Stage.} Fig~\ref{fig:bef-aft-apart} shows t‑SNE of modality-specific token embeddings before and after the \textsc{Apart} stage.
-After refine, histopathology tokens and genomic tokens show consistent motion toward their modality-specific clusters, which means that they are systematically shifting toward their respective corresponding anchor.
+\myparagraph{Before and After the \textsc{Apart} Stage.} Fig~\ref{fig:bef-aft-apart} shows t-SNE of modality-specific token embeddings before and after the \textsc{Apart} stage.
+After refinement, histopathology tokens and genomic tokens show consistent motion toward their modality-specific clusters, suggesting that they systematically shift toward their respective anchors.
+This figure therefore reflects a more ordered modality-specific regrouping, rather than merely a larger inter-modal gap.

-\myparagraph{Interaction between WSIs Modality and Shared Prototypes.} Heatmaps of WSI, $32$ prototypes assignment map and prototypes confidence are shown in Fig.~\ref{fig:wsi_heatmaps}.
-In Fig.~\ref{fig:wsi_heatmaps}, (a) is an example of original WSI. (b) is its corresponding prototypes assignment map.
-In this map, each patch is colored by the prototype with the highest probability.
-Different prototypes are represented with different colors. (c) represents prototypes confidence heatmap.
-For each patch we plot the highest prototype probability.
-Lighter color indicates higher confidence (larger probability), while darker color indicates lower confidence and uncertainty.

-Fig~\ref{fig:prototypes_heatmaps} presents per‑prototype heatmaps for all $32$ prototypes on the same WSI.
-In each heatmap, lighter colors indicate higher posterior probability, while darker colors indicate lower probability.
-By reading these $32$ maps alongside the prototype assignment map (which shows the dominant prototype per location) and the OT confidence heatmap, we can delineate morphological territories for each prototype, verify that high-confidence regions are prototype‑consistent.
-To summarize, these figures show how the \textsc{Together} stage of TTA projects patch tokens into a shared prototype space.

-\myparagraph{Interaction between Gene Modality and Shared Prototypes.} Interactions between gene pathways and shared prototypes are shown in Fig~\ref{fig:gene_prototypes}.
-In Fig~\ref{fig:gene_prototypes}, (a) shows the top‑8 prototypes per pathway token.
-The $5\times10$ grid lists all $50$ pathway tokens in this sample, each square is split into eight vertical strips that indicate the eight shared prototypes with the highest gene-to-prototype weights for that token. (b) shows pathway-token counts per shared prototype.
-The histogram reports how many pathway tokens include each shared prototype in their top-8 set.

-These visualizations reveal which shared prototypes are consistently preferred by the gene modality and how this preference distributes across pathways, highlighting shared-prototype-level patterns that are interpretable and complementary to our WSI-side shared-prototype assignment maps.